ogghst/grownode/docs/tutorials/ubuntu1804_2004_advanced.md

 <p align="center"><img alt="Monitor ESP-IDF from Eclipse" src="../img/eclipse_monitor.png"></p>

 Great job!
-You are ready to play more with Grownode ;)
+You are ready to play more with GrowNode ;)